EYEP Early Years Centre West Heidelberg

 About the Centre

-Children who participate in this service receive five days per week of high‐quality early education and childcare totaling at least 25 hours per week.
+Children who participate in this service receive five days per week of high‐quality early education and childcare totalling at least 25 hours per week.

 Particular features of the program are: high staff/child ratios, diploma qualified staff, enriched care giving, high quality curriculum based education based on the new National Early Year Learning Frameworks, integration with Family Support/Child Protection services and a strong focus on building partnerships with parents to sustain their child’s participation in the program.
 Participation in the program lasts for a minimum of three years or until a child reaches school age.